-Last Tuesday, I finished the second draft of my suspense novel, SEVEN DUDES.
+Last Tuesday, I finished the second draft of my suspense novel, SEVEN DUDES DOC AND THE SEVEN.
 It came to a little more than 61,000 words.
 That’s 10,000 more words than the first draft.
 I was THRILLED.

 The very next morning, Marcus and I boarded a plan for Hawaii.
 He had a business trip there, and remarkably, his employers were sending me with him…for free.
 This has never happened to me before.
 A free vacation with no strings attached?
 I couldn’t believe my luck…and the timing!
 What better way to celebrate finishing a draft than to take a trip to paradise?

 This trip was yet another one of the clear, hard-hitting messages that the universe had been sending to me during the past four weeks that told me that I needed to stick with my path.
 I will tell you more about this in a future post, but for now, I’m going to share with you the key lessons that I learned from writing my second draft.